StuntsPT/Structure_threader/docs/usage.md

 * `file.fam`
 * `file.bim`

-You can enter any of them (but just one oof them) as the input file and *Structure_threader* will assume the other two exist in the same path.
+You can enter any of them (but just one of them) as the input file and *Structure_threader* will assume the other two exist in the same path.
 If the input file specified by the *-i* switch in *Structure_threader* has an extension different from either of the three mentioned above, *Structure_threader* will assume th input is in the STRUCTURE format, which has some peculiarities: